ektealexander/ak2-network/README.md

-# Reproduce this lab (exact steps & IPs)

-This file gives exact, copy-paste steps so another IT person (for example your teacher) can reproduce the lab configuration from this repository.
+# Network Automation Lab

-Follow the steps in order: 1) run serial baselines to set device management IPs and enable SSH, 2) run Ansible playbooks to apply the network configuration.
+Follow the steps in order:
+1) Run serial baselines to set device management IPs and enable SSH
+2) Run Ansible playbooks to apply the network configuration.

 ## Exact inventory (from `ansible/hosts`)